clemlatz/homebridge-tiko/README.md

 in the Apple Home app, by connecting the [Tiko](https://www.tiko.fr) platform to HomeKit through Homebridge.

-Available Features:
+Available features:
-- Display current and target temperature for each room
+- Displays current and target temperature for each room
-- Set target temperature for each room
+- Allows to set target temperature for each room
+- Allow to put a heater in "frost" mode by turning it off

 TODO:
-- Allow to set boost/absence/frost/off/auto modes
+- Allow to set "absence" mode for all heaters
-- Display humidity metrics

 ## Installation instructions